| Visiting Napa Valley Alone

 Frank Family Vineyards is notoriously fun, particularly late in the afternoon when the bachelorette parties descend.
 Other friendly places include Peju Province, V. Sattui, the amazing new Castello di Amorosa winery, and the sparkling wine producers such as Domaine Chandon, Domaine Carneros and Mumm Napa.

 Many wineries host meals, parties and special events that aren’t too widely publicized.
-Some are only for their wine club members, but many are open to the public, usually for a charge.
+Some are only for their wine club members, but many are open to the public for a charge.
 Many singles attend these events.

 In addition, many wine bars and tasting rooms have opened in downtown Napa.
-Their formats range from single-winery tasting rooms like Mason and Craig to operations shared by a number of wineries like Vintners Collective and Napa Wine Merchants.
-There are also a number of wine bars and Copia, which offers classes and other opportunities to learn about wine as well as taste it.
-Many of the wine tasting operations have classes, too, and they seem to attract more singles than couples.
-Mark Pope’s Bounty Hunter seems more a friendly wine bar than a retail store, as does Back Room Wines, which has special inexpensive tastings each Friday night.
+Their formats range from single-winery tasting rooms like Mason and Craig to operations shared by a number of wineries like Vintners Collective.
+There are also a number of wine bars.
+Many of the wine tasting operations have events, too, and they seem to attract more singles than couples.
+Mark Pope’s Bounty Hunter seems more a friendly wine bar than a store, as does Back Room Wines, which has special inexpensive tastings each Friday night.
 All attract many single tasters.

 Of course, tasting wine is a friendly pastime, and particularly later in the day, it’s easy to meet people at tasting rooms.
 Do be prudent and watch your consumption, however.
 The police take their responsibility seriously, especially in St. Helena, a quiet town where the police have little to do but rescue lost dogs and watch for tipsy drivers.